emqx/emqx-docs/en_US/data-integration/schema-registry.md

 **Note:** The `AS` clause is required to assign the decoded data to a key so that subsequent operations can be performed on it later.

-## External registries
+## External Schema Registry

-As of EMQX 5.8.1, support for configuring a Confluent Schema Registry as an external registry was added.

-This allows users to encode and decode messages by dynamically consulting schemas that live in external registries at processing time in Rule Engine.
+Starting with version 5.8.1, EMQX supports configuring an external Confluent Schema Registry (CSR).
+This feature allows users to dynamically retrieve schemas from external registries during rule processing, enabling efficient message encoding and decoding.

+### Create External Schema Registry in Dashboard

+You can configure an external schema registry directly through the EMQX Dashboard, making it easy to manage your schema integration.

+Go to **Integration** -> **Schema** on EMQX Dashboard.
+Select the **External** tab on the Schema page.

+Click the **Create** button at the upper right corner.
+Configure the following fields:

+- **Name**: Enter an external schema registry name that will be used in the encoding and decoding functions.
+- **Type**: Select the type of external schema registry.
+Currently, only `Confluent` is supported.
+- **URL**: Enter the endpoint of your Confluent Schema Registry.
+- **Authentication**: If you select `Basic auth`, enter the authentication credentials (username and password) for accessing the external registry.

+Click **Create** after you complete the settings.

-### Example configuration of an External Confluent Registry via file
+### Configure External Schema Registry via Configuration File

+You can configure an external Confluent Schema Registry via the EMQX configuration file.
+Here’s an example of how to set it up:

 ```hcl